girish3213/QuadSquad-SquidGames/README.md

   </body>

-<b> A one-dimensional JSON array containing all slots' info for all days of the week, one after the other.
-For each day, there are 13 values, as there are 13 time slots everyday (TH + LAB)
+<b> A single dimensional JSON array containing all slot info for all days of the week, one after the other.
+For each day, There are 13 values for each day as there are 13 slots ( TH+LAB ).
 1 = Filled slot
 0 = Empty slot